-(1) Delivery of a procedural document to a person who, for the purposes of administrative court proceure, does not possess active legal capacity, is deemed to be effected when the document is delivered to the person's legal representative.
-In the case of a person who has several legal representatives, delivery to any one of these suffices.

-(2) In the case of an administrative authority or legal person, the procedural document is delivered to the legal representative of the administrative authority or legal person.
-In the case of a person who has several legal representatives, delivery to any one of these suffices.
-A procedural document addressed to an administrative authority or legal person is deemed to be delivered also in the case that it has been delivered in the place of business of the administrative authority or legal person to any servant or employee of the institution or business through which the administrative authority or legal person operates.

-(3) In the case that a participant of proceedings is represented in court proceedings by an authorised representative, any documents in the matter are delivered, and any other notices are communicated, exclusively to the representative, unless the court deems it needful to dispatch such documents or notices also to the participant himself or herself.
-In the case of a person who has several representatives, delivery to any one of these suffices.

-(4) A person who does not have a place of residence in Estonia and who is not represented by an advocate in the court proceedings, may, if the court requires this, appoint a person resident in Estonia to whom procedural documents may be delivered.
-Delivery of procedural documents to a person authorised to take delivery of such documents is equivalent to delivery of the documents to the participant himself or herself.
+- (1) Service of a procedural document to a person who, for the purposes of administrative court procedure, does not possess active legal capacity, is deemed to be effected when the document is served on the person's legal representative.
+In the case of a person who has several legal representatives, service on any one of these suffices. - (2) In the case of an administrative authority or legal person, the procedural document is served on the legal representative of the administrative authority or legal person.
+In the case of a person who has several legal representatives, service on any one of these suffices.
+A procedural document addressed to an administrative authority or legal person is deemed to be served also in the case that it has been served at the place of business of the administrative authority or legal person on any servant or employee of the institution or business through which the administrative authority or legal person operates. - (3) In the case that a participant in proceedings is represented in court proceedings by an authorized representative, any documents in the matter are exclusively served on, and any other notices communicated to, the representative, unless the court deems it necessary to dispatch such documents or notices also to the participant himself or herself.
+In the case of a person who has several representatives, service to any one of these suffices. - (4) A person who does not have a place of residence in Estonia and who is not represented by an advocate in proceedings before the court, may, if the court requires this, appoint a person resident in Estonia on whom procedural documents may be served.
+Service of procedural documents to a person authorized to take service of such documents is equivalent to service of the documents to the participant himself or herself.

-(5) The court may, by a ruling, require a participant of proceedings to appoint a person authorised to take delivery of procedural documents also in other cases, in particular where unfounded difficulties can be assumed to intervene in the course of delivery.
+(5) The court may, by order, require a participant in proceedings to appoint a person authorized to take service of procedural documents also in other cases, in particular where unjustified complications may be presumed to intervene in the course of service.

 § 75.
-Delivery by participant of proceedings
+Service by participant in proceedings